 Reception Children will encounter Christianity and other faiths, as part of their growing sense of self, their own community and their place within it.

 Key Stage 2 Christians, Muslims, Hindus and Jews.

-RE is taught weekly with coverage planned over a two-year rolling programme.
-Learning is evidenced through a variety of outcomes, including written pieces, artwork and photographs much of which is recorded on Tapestry.
+RE is taught weekly with coverage planned over a three-year rolling programme.
+Learning is evidenced through a variety of outcomes, including written pieces, artwork and photographs.

 Alongside a whole school approach to celebrating different religious and cultural celebrations, the RE curriculum provides the means to celebrate the diversity of the school community and promote positive images of people in the wider community, including their beliefs, traditions, culture, language and history.
 It ensures that children develop spiritually, academically, emotionally and morally to promote and realise a better understanding of themselves and others and to equip with the opportunities, challenges and responsibilities of living in a rapidly changing, multicultural world.